Public drop-in sessions: June 20 – 5pm-7pm | June 22 – 12pm-3pm | June 27 – 5pm-7pm | June 29 – 12pm-3pm

 Laura Taler in dialogue with Gunnar Iversen: June 27 - 7pm

-In order to sustain an open, tangential structure for experimentation, there is no final public exhibition attached to the Expanded Practice residency.
-Instead, the public is invited to visit the space during a series of drop-in sessions throughout the residency period (listed above) to view the work in an in-progress state.
-The artist and/or curatorial staff will be present at these sessions to contextualise the work and the trajectory of their spatial investigations.
+In order to sustain an open, tangential structure for artistic experimentation, there is no final public exhibition attached to artist’s participation in the Expanded Practice residency.
+Instead, the public is invited to visit the space during a series of “Drop-In Sessions” throughout the artist’s residency period (times listed above) to view the work in an in-progress and modular state.
+The artist will be present at each of these sessions to contextualise the work for the visitor and frame the trajectory of their spatial explorations.

 Romanian-born Canadian artist Laura Taler began her career as a contemporary dance choreographer before turning her attention to filmmaking and visual art.
 Throughout her career Taler has explored the links between movement, memory, and history by using cinematic and choreographic devices to articulate how the body is able to carry the past without being oppressed by it.
 She has been a resident at the Banff Centre for the Arts, Centro Cultural Recoleta (Buenos Aires), Carleton Immersive Media Studio (Ottawa), and a fellow at the Institute for Cultural Inquiry (Berlin).
 Her work has been screened in festivals, exhibitions, and broadcast internationally.
 Awards include a Gold Hugo from the Chicago International Film Festival, the Best Experimental Documentary award from Hot Docs!, and Best of the Festival from New York’s Dance on Camera Festival.
 Publications include Tension/Spannung (Turia+Kant, 2010), Revisiting Ephemera (Blue Medium Press, 2011) and Embodied Fantasies (Peter Lang Publishing, 2013).